Slow or inconsistent home and office broadband speeds are a major frustration for most people.

 It is important to understand that the numbers quoted are a best case scenario.
 They are not speeds you should be expecting on a consistent basis, nor are they guaranteed.
 The device, modem, connection and other factors may make these best case speeds impossible in some cases.

-Speed for all packages cannot be calculated this precisely and guaranteed because of a range of variables unique to each installation.
+Speed for broadband packages cannot be calculated with 100% precision and guaranteed on that basis because of a range of variables unique to each installation.
 For example:

 - The physical location of the real estate from the nearest exchange has a direct impact on the speed which can be enjoyed from any fibre to the cabinet connection.

 - In the case of fixed wireless and satellite connections local geography could impact consistency and reliability of the signal.
-Hilly areas, mountain ranges, forestry and even heavy rain have been known to have a direct impact on broadband speed for these types of connections.
+Hilly areas, mountain ranges, forestry and even heavy rain have been known to have a direct impact on broadband speed.

 - Fibre to the cabinet connections are also known to have higher latency than fibre to the home connections.